<?xml version="1.0" encoding="UTF-8"?>

 <link>https://www.tokenintelligenceshow.com/episode/episode-1-part-1-the-inner-ring-and-creating-an-ai-startup-on-demand</link>

-<guid isPermaLink="true">https://www.tokenintelligenceshow.com/episode/episode-1-part-1-the-inner-ring-and-creating-an-ai-startup-on-demand</guid>
+<guid isPermaLink="false">https://www.tokenintelligenceshow.com/episode/episode-1-part-1-the-inner-ring-and-creating-an-ai-startup-on-demand</guid>

 <description><![CDATA[<p>Eric and John invent “Lobe,” a screenless AI for dream capture, then unpack C.S.
 Lewis’s “Inner Ring” to explore status, AI FOMO, and the long game of craft, character, trust, and defining “enough.”</p>